 Unitary prana creates unitary mind.
 One-pointed (ekagra) prana and one-pointed mind (ekagra chitta) together open all the secrets of Yoga and Samadhi.
 Keeping a calm, slow, deep and balanced breath brings harmony, integration and coherence to our entire being.

-Yet this unitary prana is not a mere technical matter that can be achieved by mere exercise.
+Yet this unitary prana is not a technical matter that can be achieved by mere exercise.
 Our Prana is our life force, which includes our will power, motivation, aspiration and pursuit of our dharma – ultimately our spirit in life.
 We need to lead a sattvic life overall according to the sattvic life-regiments of Yoga and Ayurveda in order to achieve this.
 This includes control of the senses and using them in a contemplative manner, as we easily deplete both our prana and awareness, as well as power of immunity, if our energy is lost through excessive sensory stimulation or disturbance.
 Unitary focus of the sight at the third eye aids in this process of balancing the mind, while unitary focus of the prana in the navel center complements it.

 Prana and Peripheral Circulation relative to Infectious Diseases